-This course is aimed at international senior leaders from the public sector, private sector and charity sector who are seeking to better understand and continuously assess their personal strengths and weaknesses, adapt and improve their leadership skills, and identify new ways to deliver results in complex and challenging environments.
+This course is aimed at international senior leaders from the public, private, and charity sectors who are seeking to better understand and continuously assess their personal strengths and weaknesses, adapt and improve their leadership skills, and identify new ways to deliver results in complex and challenging environments.

-Learn about Uganda and what it is like to work in a complex and challenging developing-world environment
+Learn about Uganda and what it is like to work in a complex and challenging low-income environment

 Develop your leadership capabilities, increase your confidence and expand your comfort zone